 </body>

 Along with loading the CSS and JavaScript we’ve included 2 empty divs.
-The first one will be used to inject the cocktail data from the API whilst the second will be used to achieve the semi transparent background effect.
+The first one will be used to inject the cocktail data from the API whilst the second will be used to achieve the semi transparent background effect that can be seen above.

 fetch("https://www.thecocktaildb.com/api/json/v1/1/random.php")